TianpeiLuke/nlp-pipeline/slipbox/developer_prompts/planner_prompt.md

 Based on the provided requirements, create a detailed plan for implementing a new pipeline step.
 Your plan should include:

-1. Analysis of the requirements
+1. Analysis of the requirements and their architectural implications
 2. List of components to create (script contract, step specification, configuration, step builder, processing script)
 3. List of existing files to update (registries, imports, etc.)
 4. Dependency analysis (upstream and downstream steps)
 5. Job type variants to consider (if any)
+6. Edge cases and error handling considerations
+7. Alignment strategy between script contract, specification, and builder

 ## Requirements for the New Step